Cambridge District Scout Archive

 It considered itself reformed in about 1945 and, following a short hiatus got going in 1947.
 It was listed as Dormant not Cancelled at HQ.
-They appear to have continued until about 2000.
+They appear to have continued until about 2000, in 2001 District AGM report they listed one trained leader.
 A restart appears to have failed in 2005.
+An entry in the 2009/2010 District Annual Report recorded the closure of the 44th Beavers, possibly a late recording or an attempt to restart.
 A further attempt to restart from a Beaver Colony in 2013 lasted two years but developed no further.
 With support from HQ a group was successfully restarted c.
 2016 naming itself 1st Trumpington and quickly moving to a Colony, Pack and Troop.

 The Group reopened after WW2.
 Celebrating the packs first birthday on 22/10/1948 and the Groups first birthday on 15th Jan 1949 suggests an actual reopening dates for the sections of late 1947 and early 1948.

 A list of names exists from Gilwell for early Scouters, the first CM was Miss Joan Swann and SM David Lloyd.
 The first GSM was the Rev T Young but by 1949 it was GSM Leslie Barnes who, it was announced at the second Group birthday was to go to South America in 1950.